Louise (Hungerford) Mackay (1843-1928)

 Mrs Marie "Louise" Antoinette (Hungerford) Bryant, Mackay

-She lost her first husband to alcohol and drug abuse when she was barely 20 years old, with two infant children to support.
+She lost her first husband to alcohol and drug abuse when she was barely 20-years old, with two infant children to support.
 She had no income and no help from her father who was wrapped up in military affairs in San Francisco.
-To survive, she gave French lessons and sewing for the Rosener Brothers store.
+To survive, she gave French lessons and sewed for the Rosener Brothers store.
 She lived with her one surviving daughter in "genteel poverty" in a furnished room on A Street, Virginia City.
 Her life changed dramatically on marrying her second husband, the Silver King of Nevada, but he being nouveau-riche and Irish, they were snubbed by New York society.
-Instead, they happily to Paris where Louise entertained as the wealthiest American there.
+Instead, they happily went to Paris where Louise entertained as the wealthiest American there.
 Her daughter with whom she had shared their one room in Virginia City went on to marry a Prince and brought with her a dowry of $2.5 million.
-After her husband died in 1902, Louise returned to New York and moved into Harbor Hill with her son.
+After her husband died in 1902, she returned to New York and moved into Harbor Hill with her younger son, Clarence.

 Silver Kings: The Lives and Times of Mackay, Fair, Flood, and O'Brien, Lords of the Nevada Comstock Lode (2011), by Oscar Lewis